-- 4.2.4.2 If unresolved, the appeal will be forwarded by the Director or Vice President for Student Services or their designee to an Appeal Review Committee for a second and final decision. - 4.2.4.3 The Appeal Review Committee will be composed of three members selected by the Director or the Vice President for Student Services or his or her designee. - 4.2.4.4 In all circumstances listed above, the Appeal Review Committee may seek input from appropriate parties other than committee members. - 4.2.4.5 The appeal process, including the initial meeting, the meeting of the Appeal Review Committee and communication of the final decision to the individual making the appeal should be completed with expediency, ideally within seven (7) working days to avoid any delay in provision of accommodations or support services. - 4.3 Reasonable Workplace Accommodation for Disabilities. - 4.3.1 Any employee requiring an accommodation shall notify the Director of Human Resources as soon as practical, informing the Director of the nature of the disability and the requested reasonable accommodation.
-Any supervisor notified of a disability shall immediately report it to the Director of Human Resources or his/her designee. - 4.3.2 The employee shall provide to the Director of Human Resources or his/her designee the following within a reasonable time from the date of notification, not to exceed fourteen (14) business days. - 4.3.3 A letter from an appropriate healthcare or rehabilitation professional.
-The letter shall contain a diagnosis, prognosis and an evaluation as to the effect the impairment will have on the employee's ability to perform the essential duties associated with the employee's position. - 4.3.4 A copy of all documentation relevant to making a decision about reasonable accommodation.
-Relevant documents may include, but are not limited to, medical records. - 4.3.4.1 The Director of Human Resources or his/her designee may request a letter from the employee that includes: - 4.3.4.1.1 The nature and extent of the physical or mental impairment; - 4.3.4.1.2 A complete medical diagnosis by a qualified professional, including the results of any tests conducted to verify the extent of the condition; - 4.3.4.1.3 Which, if any, of the major life functions are substantially limited as a result of the employee's condition; - 4.3.4.1.4 A prognosis, including the permanent or temporary nature of the condition and a list of all job functions or tasks the employee can perform if reasonable accommodation is provided; and - 4.3.4.1.5 Recommendations for appropriate reasonable accommodation(s) based on the job description and current duties, if applicable, including the source and type of any special equipment that may be needed.
+- 4.2.4.2 If unresolved, the appeal will be forwarded by the Director or Chief Student Services Officer or their designee to an Appeal Review Committee for a second and final decision. - 4.2.4.3 The Appeal Review Committee will be composed of three members selected by the Director or the Chief Student Services Officer or his or her designee. - 4.2.4.4 In all circumstances listed above, the Appeal Review Committee may seek input from appropriate parties other than committee members. - 4.2.4.5 The appeal process, including the initial meeting, the meeting of the Appeal Review Committee and communication of the final decision to the individual making the appeal should be completed with expediency, ideally within seven (7) working days to avoid any delay in provision of accommodations or support services. - 4.3 Reasonable Workplace Accommodation for Disabilities. - 4.3.1 Any employee requiring an accommodation shall notify the Chief Human Resources Officer as soon as practical, informing the Chief Human Resources Officer of the nature of the disability and the requested reasonable accommodation.
+Any supervisor notified of a disability shall immediately report it to the Chief Human Resources Officer or his/her designee. - 4.3.2 The employee shall provide to the Chief Human Resources Officer or his/her designee the following within a reasonable time from the date of notification, not to exceed fourteen (14) business days. - 4.3.2.1 A letter from an appropriate healthcare or rehabilitation professional.
+The letter shall contain a diagnosis, prognosis and an evaluation as to the effect the impairment will have on the employee's ability to perform the essential duties associated with the employee's position. - 4.3.2.2 A copy of all documentation relevant to making a decision about reasonable accommodation.
+Relevant documents may include, but are not limited to, medical records. - 4.3.2.2.1 The Chief Human Resources Officer or his/her designee may request a letter from the employee that includes: - The nature and extent of the physical or mental impairment; - A complete medical diagnosis by a qualified professional, including the results of any tests conducted to verify the extent of the condition; - Which, if any, of the major life functions are substantially limited as a result of the employee's condition; - A prognosis, including the permanent or temporary nature of the condition and a list of all job functions or tasks the employee can perform if reasonable accommodation is provided; and - Recommendations for appropriate reasonable accommodation(s) based on the job description and current duties, if applicable, including the source and type of any special equipment that may be needed.